Why I Finally Stopped Ignoring My 3 AM Bathroom Trips (And the Spreadsheet That Proved Me Wrong)

 The Denial Phase: Troubleshooting the Wrong Components

 In the world of IT consulting, when a system slows down, you don’t just swap out the monitor and hope for the best.
 You look at the logs.
 But when it came to my prostate, I was doing the human equivalent of ignoring the error messages and hoping a restart would fix it.
-Throughout 2024 and 2025, I tried the 'generic' approach.
+Throughout 2024 and much of 2025, I tried the 'generic' approach.
 I bought whatever saw palmetto was on sale at the local pharmacy.
 It was like trying to fix a complex database error by clearing your browser cache—it felt like I was doing something, but the underlying architecture remained untouched.

 The 2026 System Upgrade: What My Logs Actually Showed